- How are soft tissue sarcomas treated?

 Common side effects include high blood pressure, nausea, diarrhea, headaches, low blood cell counts, and liver problems.
-In some patients this drug causes lab test results of liver function to become abnormal, but it also rarely leads to severe liver damage that can be life threatening.
-Problems with bleeding, clotting, and wound healing can occur, as well.
+In some patients this drug causes abnormal results on liver function tests, but it also rarely leads to severe liver damage that can be life threatening.
+Bleeding, clotting, and wound healing problems can occur, as well.
 This drug also rarely causes a problem with the heart rhythm or even a heart attack.
 If you are taking pazopanib, your doctor will monitor your heart with EKGs as well as check your blood tests to check for liver or other problems.

 Imatinib is a tyrosine kinase inhibitor drug approved to treat gastrointestinal stromal tumors and some kinds of leukemia.
 It also can be helpful in treating desmoid tumurs that can’t be removed with surgery.
 Although it rarely causes tumors to shrink, it often causes them to stop growing for a time, which can be very helpful.